-But judging from their numbers above, which are way, way less than 10% of Kindle’s catalogue, it is just not making much headway at all.
+But judging from their numbers above, which are way, way less than 10% of Kindle’s catalog, it is just not making much headway at all.

-As for Kobo, well really, who knows.
+As for Kobo, well, really, who knows.

-On the other hand, there is clearly less competition on other retailers such as Apple, B&N and Kobo, but how many customers do they have?
+On the other hand, there is clearly less competition on other retailers such as Apple, B&N, and Kobo, but how many customers do they have?
 Who knows?

 The post above is an update to an earlier article: How Many Amazon Kindle eBooks Are There?

-Update: Since originally writing this post, Amazon has removed the facility on Amazon Associates to see how many Kindle ebooks are currently available.
+Update: How many ebooks on Amazon?
+Since originally writing this post, Amazon has removed the facility on Amazon Associates to see how many Kindle ebooks are currently available.

 2nd Update: There is a possibility to check the approximate current total number of Kindle ebooks by using Wikipedia.
 It states on the Kindle Store page entry that: